Activities in Repovesi National Park

 - Pick Berries and Mushrooms: Among the park's treasures are bilberries (Vaccinium myrtillus), lingonberries (Vaccinium vitis-idaea), chanterelles (Cantharellus cibarius), pine boletes (Boletus pinophilus), russulas (Tall Russula) and milkcaps.
 Yellowfoot chanterelles (Cantharellus cibarius) can be found on the park's swampy north-facing slopes.
 Berry and mushroom picking is permitted throughout the park with the exception of the restricted area.

 - Cycling: Cyclists can travel from one end of the park to the other along Kuismantie and test their fitness in the hilly terrain.
-According to the rules of conduct, mountain biking is allowed only on area's roads.
-There are also various maintenance and forest roads in the park that are suitable for cycling.
-Please see the map (julkaisut.metsa.fi).
+Biking is allowed on the roads of the area and on specifically marked routes, please see the map (pdf, 5,98 Mb, julkaisut.metsa.fi).

 - Tour Skating: Tour skating on frozen lakes is a thrilling experience.
 Please remember that currents can make ice surprisingly thin in places and that there may also be currents in unusual places in the winter.